jrversteegh/geofun/README.md

 Successor to `geofun` C++ and python library for doing geographic calculations like distance and azimuth and position determination for geodesics and rhumblines.

+This version makes use of GeographicLib for doing most of the calculations.

+## Building

+Currently only building on linux is supported.
+You'll need `make` and `cmake`.
+When you have those, you should be able to run:

+`
+make package
+`